Jiggy079/quaoar/README.md

 ## Welcome to Quaoar's support site

-**Quaoar** is a discord.py for MyAnimeList.net, currently capable of:
+**Quaoar** is a bot written in discord.py for MyAnimeList.net, currently capable of:
 - searching for specific anime and providing some information about it
 - displaying the top anime on MAL